-Deposits by non-banking sectors remain the most important element of bank funding.
-The proportion of the banking system's total funding that they account for stood at 49.6 per cent. at 31 December 2011, up 2.9 percentage points from the prior year.
-Year-on-year growth in deposits by non-banking sectors averaged 3.1 per cent. on a monthly basis in 2011, down slightly from 2010.
-In the sectoral breakdown, the largest increases were recorded by government deposits and household deposits, while deposits by non-financial corporations remained almost unchanged.
-In the maturity breakdown, the largest increases were recorded by long-term deposits of between one and two years and demand deposits, both in domestic currency.
-Interest rates on household deposits of up to one year again remained below the euro area average in 2011, and rose at a much slower pace, while household deposits of more than one year increased significantly faster than in the euro area overall as a result of the higher interest rates caused by the banks' need for stable long-term funding.
+Deposits by the non-banking sector remain the most important source of bank funding.
+They account for 51.6 per cent. of the banking system's total funding at December 2012, a higher share than at the end of 2011.
+The share of deposits by the non-banking sector increased by 1.6 percentage points in comparison to the previous year due to faster contraction of the total banks' assets in comparison to deposits.
+Year-on-year growth in deposits by the non-banking sector was negative in December by 3.2 per cent.
+In the sectorial breakdown, the largest decrease was recorded by deposits of non-monetary financial institutions which declined by 15.1 per cent. and government deposits which decreased by 11.9 per cent.
+Household deposits and deposits by non-financial corporations recorded significantly lower changes, decreases of 0.6 per cent. and 4.7 per cent. respectively.
+In the maturity breakdown, an increase was recorded by demand deposits while both short-term and long-term deposits decreased.
+Interest rates on household deposits of up to one year again remained below the euro area average in 2012, and above the average for deposits of more than one year as a result of the banks' efforts to secure stable long-term funding.